List of Everybody Loves Raymond characters: Marie Barone

 She has saved a little money on the side every day and admitted to Debra that she collected over $46,000 since her wedding.
-She also sends money to South America for a fundraiser.
-She is also shown to actually control the family's finances in front of Frank, who always thought he was the one in charge and remained oblivious to much of her savings or expenses.
+Marie is also shown to actually control the family's finances in front of Frank, who had always thought he was the one in charge and remained oblivious to much of her savings or expenses.

-As her boys were growing up, she spoiled her younger son while completely cutting Robert out of the picture.
-In a later episode, she claims that this was because Robert was able to take care of himself and was independent, in contrast to Ray who was a sensitive, timid, needy little boy.
+As her boys were growing up, she spoiled Raymond rotten while mostly allowing Robert to fend for himself.
+In a later episode, she claims that this was because Robert was able to take care of himself and was independent, in contrast to Ray who was a sensitive, timid, needy little boy (much to Ray's complete shock).
 For example, in the season 7 episode "The Disclipinarian", Robert remembers how Marie always let Ray play and always put him on chores.
 However, this was just said to manipulate Robert into getting Amy MacDougall pregnant.
 Marie then winks to Ray, indicating this is another manipulation.
 In some cases, however, she is shown to care and be overprotective of Robert as well.
 This includes when he had nightmares growing up, when his first wife announced her intention to divorce him and Marie threw her out of the house, when he was attacked by a bull on the job, when he was interviewing for an FBI position, and her frequent attempts to get Robert out of the police force in an effort to keep him safe.

 Marie is also seen constantly arguing with Frank in nearly every episode, with them constantly fighting and annoying each other.
 However, in some situations, there have been times when they do evidence their love for one another, despite their reluctance to be open with it.
 Much to Debra's annoyance, even Debra's parents find them more interesting, since they are honest to each other.

 Her catchphrase is "I don't like that, [insert name]." whenever anyone says anything inappropriate.